- Purchase the complete Expat Arrivals Adelaide Guide (PDF)

 We strongly advise expats not to sign or pay anything before seeing the accommodation in person.

 Making an application

-A system known as the "100-point identification check" is used countrywide for a number of administrative applications, including rental applications.
-Several forms of proof of identity must be submitted as part of the application.
-Different documents are allocated different point values, and must add up to 100 points for the application to be successful.
+A system known as the ‘100-point identification check’ is used countrywide for a number of administrative applications, including rental applications.
+Several proof of identity documents must be submitted, each with a certain point value.
+These must add up to 100 points for the application to be successful.